A Guide To Merchant Navy Uniform (With Photos And Illustrations)

 Deck Department Uniform

-Deck crew (and officers) usually wear a white shirt and black trousers with epaulettes according to their rank when on ship’s bridge, accommodation, or mess area.
-The uniform is accompanied with black formal shoes and a pullover or sweatshirt during cold condition.
-The cap (P-cap) is a black hood with a white top having an anchor symbol.
+Deck crew (and officers) usually wear a white shirt and black trousers with epaulettes according to their rank when on the ship’s bridge, accommodation, or mess area.
+The uniform is accompanied by black formal shoes and a pullover or sweatshirt during cold conditions.
+The cap (P-cap) is a black hood with a white top bearing an anchor symbol.

 deck officer with uniform